 Most people fear the thought of painful, invasive surgery to treat temporomandibular joint disorder.
 That being said, physical therapy isn’t the best alternative for patients whose bite is to blame for their TMJ disorder.
 Since they do not target the source of TMJ pain, manual physical techniques, such as joint mobilizations, spine and soft tissue massage and trigger point dry needling, aren’t likely to offer anything more than temporary relief.

 Dr. Durham provides a noninvasive treatment for TMJ disorder that addresses the root cause of TMJ symptoms: a bad bite.
 By fixing this problem, Dr. Durham is able to offer permanent relief from temporomandibular joint disorder; so patients can enjoy full, symptom-free lives.
-To learn more, contact his office in Savannah, Georgia today.
+To learn more, call The Durham office at (912) 234-8282 in Savannah, Georgia today.